-I’m Janice Campbell, and I’ve been writing and speaking on homeschooling , entrepreneurship, and writing for many years.
-I’ve learned how to earn a home-centered living, and I’ve learned to do it in a way that allows me to care for the people and things that matter most in my life.
+Hi — I’m Janice Campbell, and I’m glad you’ve stopped by!
+I’ve been writing and speaking on homeschooling , entrepreneurship, and writing for many years.
+I’ve learned how to earn a home-centered living through my Everyday Education business, and I’m grateful that I’ve been able do it in a way that allows me to care for the people and things that matter most in my life.

 People sometimes ask how I arrived at my focus on home school and home business, and how those two are connected.
 For me, they are inseparable, because I believe that institutions are deeply unhealthy places to be, and one of my goals is to educate, encourage, and equip families to step outside the mainstream and lead a simpler home-based life.
 I wish you joy.